fair-software/howfairis/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The color of the badge depends on the level of compliance; the pattern of filled and empty circles will vary depending what aspects the software complies with.
+The color of the badge depends on the level of compliance; the pattern of filled and empty circles will vary depending on which recommendations the repository complies with.

-Each circle represents one of the recommendations, meaning the first symbol represents the first recommendation, Use a publicly accessible repository with version control, the second symbol represents the second recommendations, and so on.
+Each circle represents one of the recommendations, meaning the first symbol represents the first recommendation, *Use a publicly accessible repository with version control*, the second symbol represents the second recommendations, and so on.
 You can find more information about the recommendations on ``fair-software.eu``.

 .. image:: https://img.shields.io/badge/fair--software.eu-%E2%97%8B%20%20%E2%97%8B%20%20%E2%97%8F%20%20%E2%97%8B%20%20%E2%97%8B-red